PLYRich/bulk-uccx-script/README.md

 gets bulked removed from each agent.
 I struggled with a lot of the formatting needed for the API, this worked best in my case.

 listOfNumbers.txt
-The list of numbers you are updating, our end user profiles is the same is the phone number.
+The list of numbers you are updating, our end user profiles are the same as the phone number.

 assign10skills.py
+Reads the CSV
+Writes each line of the CSV to another file in correctly formatted .json Creates the number.json file formatted the way CCX likes.
 I use pandas to create a grid and I format that grid with python to create the formatted .json files to update each CCX account.
 This was what made the most sense to me - I did look at other methods to achieve the same result - none of which worked for me.
 This one worked.